Home and office laser engraving became much easier nowadays thanks to affordable laser machines.

 It’s clear that the laser unit takes a lot of power.
 However, some people are not aware of just how much power the other components consume.
 The cooling and air exhaustion modules will make themselves felt on your electricity bill.
 So do the math and try to calculate, if the benefit of setting up a laser engraver in your office or workshop is worth the costs.

-Cooling and air Exhaust
+Cooling and Air Exhaust

-Strong lasers require constant cooling, but there are important differences between the different solutions.
+Strong lasers require constant cooling, but there are important differences between different solutions.
 How does the cooling unit of the laser work?
-Tubes that are made from metal/ceramic use air, and can last up to 5.5 years.
-However, they are substantially more expensive than cooling tubes made from glass.
+Tubes that are made of metal/ceramic use air, and can last up to 5.5 years.
+However, they are substantially more expensive than cooling tubes made of glass.
 The latter use water as a cooling agent.
 The downside of this method is a great deal of inconvenience since you need to place a bucket next to the laser engraver to catch the wastewater.

 Laser engraving makes a lot of mess.
 Large amounts of dust are produced that can be harmful when breathed in.
 Hence, it is necessary to install an exhaust pipe to maintain a healthy environment in your workshop.
 This pipe requires a diameter large enough to remove all of the dust.
 Otherwise, the engraver remains a health hazard.